colinpetruno/portunus/README.md

 )
 ```

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install portunus

 ```
 rails generate portunus:install
 ```

-## Configuration
+### Adaptors

-Portunus comes with two adaptors to access keys.
+Portunus comes with two adaptors to access keys out of the box.
 - Portunus::MasterKeys::EnvironmentAdapter
 - Portunus::MasterKeys::CredentialsAdapter

-If you have your key encryption keys stored in a custom HSM or other solution, you can write your own adaptor and register it to portunus to retrieve your master keys (or send the data encryption key to be encrypted)
+If you have your key encryption keys stored in a custom HSM or other solution,
+you can write your own adaptor and register it to portunus to retrieve your
+master keys (or send the data encryption key to be encrypted)

 ### EnvironmentAdaptor
 This is for getting keys from the environment.
 It is important to prefix the